min read

 - Size and dimensions of the room,

-– Its surfaces (such as walls, ceiling and flooring)
+- Its surfaces (such as walls, ceiling, and flooring)

-– The ceiling height, and noise levels inside and outside the room.
+- The ceiling height, and noise levels inside and outside the room

-An ideal recording studio is large and provides plenty of room for musicians, instruments, recording equipment and other gear.
+An ideal recording studio is large and provides plenty of room for musicians, instruments, recording equipment, and other gear.

 Try to pick the quietest room

-Along with size, consider a room that’s quiet—the quieter the better.
-Go inside each room and listen for outside noises that could show up uninvited, in your recordings.
+Along with size, consider a room that’s quiet—the quieter, the better.
+Go inside each room and listen for outside noises that could show up, uninvited, in your recordings.
 Barking dogs, children playing, a TV in the room next door?

-Floor, ceiling and walls
+Floor, ceiling, and walls

 You don’t want a square room or a concrete floor, and you don’t want very low ceilings or drywall walls that are parallel.
-Floor-to-ceiling windows or large mirrors also are no-nos in a home recording studio.
+Floor-to-ceiling windows or large mirrors also are no-nos in a home music studio.

 You can always add more sound-absorbing materials to hard walls and low ceilings.